biggd3210/capstone-2/projectProposal.md

         - There will be a table of blank forms as well if the user needs to print a copy for some reason.

-    b.
-What kinds of issues might you run into with your API?
+    - What kinds of issues might you run into with your API?
 This is especially important if you are creating your own API, web scraping produces notoriously messy data.

         - I suppose I need clarification on this as I shouldn't need to webscrape to gather data as it will be coming from the users themselves.
 That being said, I'm aiming to have quality validation tools in place to prevent poorly filled out forms from being submitted.

-    c.
-Is there any sensitive information you need to secure?
+    - Is there any sensitive information you need to secure?

         - There should not be as the facility documents for the agency do not pertain to any of the persons served.
 It only pertains to facilities based issues, repairs, maintenance, inspections, etc. The agency has a database and secure server to handle HIPAA compliance and I will not be working with that.

-    d.
-What functionality will your app include?
+    - What functionality will your app include?

         - Initially, the app will allow end users to upload forms and store them in the database.
 It will also automatically calculate the due dates for all forms as they are recurring.
 Eventually, a user will be able to fill out a form online without having to print and handwrite.
 (The forms need to meet special compliance with everything that is displayed.
 So any forms I write for the page will need to be approved prior to publication. so this is a later step.)

-    e.
-What will the user flow look like?
+    - What will the user flow look like?

         - When a user signs in, they will see a dashboard displaying the current tickler for their home facility.
 Admin will be able to see all deadlines for all facilities.